 It is essential that you tell the insurer fully about any information they request.
 If you do not do so then they may be able to avoid paying out your claim.
 Bear in mind that your premium will depend on a number of factors, some of which you can change.
 Smokers and drinkers, for example, will usually pay more for cover or have greater restrictions placed on their policies.

 Whether you are 50 or 70 (or even older) it is not usually too late to take out life insurance.
-Make sure that you know what level of cover you require, how much you can afford to pay for it, how long you need it for and shop around to make sure that you get the right deal.
+Make sure that you know what level of cover you require, the basics of the insurance claim law, how much you can afford to pay for it, how long you need it for and shop around to make sure that you get the right deal.

 Michael Gill writes for a range of websites and blogs about insurance and financial matters.
 He is particularly interested in over 50s life insurance and other products that can help to give peace of mind and make it easier to plan for the future.